 The Celtic Sea offers a unique opportunity to unlock new clean energy capacity and help establish a new industrial sector.
 To date, these waters have seen comparatively little offshore infrastructure deployment.

-Petroc is one of two floating offshore wind projects being developed by Falck Renewables and BlueFloat Energy in the Celtic Sea (the other being Llywelyn, located in Welsh waters).
+Petroc is one of two floating offshore wind projects being developed by the BlueFloat Energy and Renantis Partnership in the Celtic Sea (the other being Llywelyn, located in Welsh waters).
 Both sites have been selected following an extensive assessment process which included the review of protected areas, environmental impact, cable routing, existing infrastructure, marine traffic, and fishing activity.

 Petroc wind farm is located 37 miles from land, meaning it will have a minimal visual impact on the view from the shore, and minimal environmental impacts.